States struggle with pushback after wave of policing reforms

 The database doesn’t exist yet.
 The early-warning system wasn’t clearly defined, so some police departments said they’ve made no changes.
 And many law enforcement agencies already had de-escalation language in their use-of-force policies.

-— In Mississippi, where 38% of the population is Black, there is little political appetite for police reform — and Republican state Sen. Joey Fillingane is candid when he explains why.
+In Mississippi, where 38% of the population is Black, there is little political appetite for police reform — and Republican state Sen. Joey Fillingane is clear when he explains why.

 “The general feeling among my constituents in south Mississippi is we need to support police and thank them for the job they’re doing because crime is on the rise and they are standing between us and the criminal element,” he said.